-A Lifeguard/Assistant Lifeguard must be 16 years of age or older and possess a current (the date on the certificate must not be older than two years) Lifeguard/Assistant Lifeguard certificate issued by one of the following organizations:
+A Lifeguard/Assistant Lifeguard must be 18 years of age or older and possess a current (the date on the certificate must not be older than two years) Lifeguard/Assistant Lifeguard certificate issued by one of the following organizations:

-- Lifeguard Certificates: - Lifesaving Society National Lifeguard Pool - Equivalent certificate approved by Minister of Health and Long Term Care - Assistant Lifeguard Certificates for Pools: - Lifesaving Society Bronze Cross - Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a Lifeguard/Assistant Lifeguard if they are participating in the activity. - Verified copies of certification must be available in the pool area.
+- Lifeguard Certificates:

+- Lifesaving Society National Lifeguard Pool/Waterfront

+- o Equivalent certificate approved by Minister of Health and Long Term Care

+- · Assistant Lifeguard Certificates:

+- Lifesaving Society Bronze Cross

+- Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a Lifeguard/Assistant Lifeguard if they are participating in the activity. - Lifeguard certification is the only acceptable standard in a waterfront scenario. - Verified copies of certification must be available in the swimming area.